Prashanth-Nagaraj/Prashanth-Nagaraj.github.io/_posts/build-your-first-iot-solution.md

 You can imagine some real-world scenarios like triggering an alert if the electricity usage exceeds a limit etc. But that’s out of scope of this blog.However, we shall make sure the data is successfully received in the cloud.
 Let’s retrieve the messages sent to cloud in a .NetCore console application.

 Create a .NetCore console application in Visual Studio.
-Add the WindowsAzure.ServiceBus library from the NuGet gallery and replace the generated Program.cs with the following code:
+Add the WindowsAzure.ServiceBus library from the NuGet gallery and replace the generated Program.cs with the following code.